codingMustache/codingMustache/README.md

 ## Joke of the Day

-Me and my mates are in a band called Duvet.
-We're a cover band.
+What happens when you anger a brain surgeon?
+They will give you a piece of your mind.

 ## Daily Trivia

-How many bits make up the significand portion of a single precision floating point number?
+Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
- 1. 53
+ 1. eBay
- 2. 15
+ 2. Amazon
- 3. 23
+ 3. Shopify
- 4. 8
+ 4. Overstock

 <details>
   <summary>Answer</summary>
-  23
+  Amazon
 </details>